AlekstheRealist/Flixter/README.md

 # Flixter
 #### Written mostly in Ruby but also utilizes JavaScript and jQuery.

 You can checkout Flixter [here] (https://flixter-aleks-real.herokuapp.com/).
-Sign up, make your own course, and hopefully make some extra money!
+Sign up, enroll into a course, make your own course, and have fun learning!

 ### Features:
 * Easy to use platform for teachers to make courses and make money.